Diamante Soccer Academy LLC

 • The DGK On-Site Manager or On-Site Coach will inform all parties that it is safe to return to the field of play.

-If severe weather occurs and tournament must be canceled a rain date will be provided.
+If severe weather occurs and the tournament must be canceled, a rain date will be provided.